asusrog-script/asusrog-script/README.md

 ## Hi there 👋

-**asusrog-script/asusrog-script** is a simple one stop script to install on Asus ROG/TUF laptops with nvidia GPUs✨
+**asusrog-script/asusrog-script** is a simple one stop script to install on Asus ROG/TUF laptops with nvidia GPUs running Fedora based distros✨

 What's in here: